-In general, the trustee of any trust which makes a taxable distribution after October 22, 1986, must file a Form 706GS(D-1) for each skip-person.
-See "Distributions Subject to GST Tax' below for a discussion of what constitutes a taxable distribution.
+In general, the trustee of any trust that makes a taxable distribution after October 22, 1986, must file a Form 706GS(D-1) for each skip person.
+See Distributions Subject to GST Tax below for a discussion of what constitutes a taxable distribution.
+The trustee must file a return for each skip person even if the inclusion ratio applicable to the distribution is zero.
+See the instructions for column d on page 4 for a discussion of inclusion ratio.

+Trusts

+Nonexplicit Trusts

-The trustee must file a return for each skip-person even if the inclusion ratio applicable to the distribution is zero.
-See the instructions for line 3, column d, on page 2 for a discussion of inclusion ratio.
-Trusts.-Non-Explicit Trusts.-An arrangement that has substantially the same effect as a trust will be treated as a trust even though it is not an explicit trust.
+An arrangement that has substantially the same effect as a trust will be treated as a trust even though it is not an explicit trust.
 Examples of such arrangements are insurance and annuity contracts, arrangements involving life estates and remainders, and estates for years.
+In general, a transfer of property in which the identity of the transferee is conditioned on the occurrence of an event is a transfer in trust.
+This rule does not apply to a testamentary trust, however, if the event is to occur within six months of the transferor's date of death.

-'Nonexplicit trusts" do not include decedents' estates.
+Nonexplicit trusts do not include decedents' estates.

-In the case of a non-explicit trust, the person in actual or constructive possession of the property involved is considered the trustee and is liable for filing Form 706GS(D-1).
+In the case of a nonexplicit trust, the person in actual or constructive possession of the property involved is considered the trustee and is liable for filing Form 706GS(D-1).

-If you are filing this return for a nonexplicit trust, be certain to see the instructions for line 2a on page 2.
+If you are filing this return for a nonexplicit trust, see the instructions for line 2a on page 3.

+Separate Trusts

-Separate Trusts.-You must treat as separate trusts portions of a trust which are attributable to transfers from different transferors and substantially separate and independent shares of different beneficiaries in a trust.
+You must treat as separate trusts: (1) portions of a trust that are attributable to transfers from different transferors and

+(2) substantially separate and independent shares of different beneficiaries in a trust.